Announcing the Kick-Off of Our 2020 Community Grant Cycle

 Health & Human Services — We support organizations that help ensure access to quality health education programs and health care in low- and moderate-income areas.
 We also fund basic needs assistance and childcare service when offered in tandem with other self-sufficiency initiatives.

 Within these areas, we are particularly interested in funding programs that:

 - Scale best practices and proven ideas or pilot promising, evidence-based programs

 - Utilize sound evaluation techniques to inform program design and measure both outcomes and impact

 - Demonstrate a commitment to innovation, learning, and adaptation

 - Are completed in partnership, cooperation, and consultation with other agencies

 - Offer an innovative and promising approach to meeting a community need

 Our Application Process

-Independent Bank Community Grants are awarded on an annual basis.
-The application process consists of two stages.
+Independent Financial Community Grants are awarded annually via a two-stage application process.
 First, interested nonprofits submit a Letter of Inquiry (LOI) outlining their proposed project and inquiring about the possibility of funding.
-All applicants will be contacted via email about the status of their submission within 6 weeks of submitting an LOI.

 Those submitting promising Letters of Inquiry will move forward to the second stage of the application process and will be invited to submit a full proposal.
 If invited to submit a full proposal, funding is not guaranteed.
 No grant requests will be considered outside of this process.